angular/material-start/README.md

 <br/>
 ###### Wirefame

-The illustration below shows how we planned the layout and identified the primary components that will be used in the Starter ap:
+The illustration below shows how we planned the layout and identified the primary components that will be used in the Starter application:

 <br/>
 ![plancomponents2](https://cloud.githubusercontent.com/assets/210413/6444676/c247c8f8-c0c4-11e4-8206-208f55cbceee.png)